machinat/sociably/website/docs/dependency-injection.md

 });
 ```

-`app.useServices()` accepts an array of service interfaces and returns the instances of them.
+`app.useServices()` accepts an array of service interfaces and returns the service instances.
 Note that it should only be called after `app.start()` is finished.

 ## Service Container

-We can also require services as the arguments of a function,
+We can also require services as the params of a function,
 that is a **Service Container**.
-The `makeContainer` decorator annotate a JavaScript funcation as a container,
+The `makeContainer` decorator annotate a JavaScript funcation as a container.
-like:
+Like:

 ```js
 import { makeContainer } from '@machinat/core';